 The passport office takes the photo that will go in your passport.

-If you are bringing a photo with you, you should get it taken by a professional photographer.
+You must bring your own photo, you should get it taken by a professional photographer.
 You can also use an automated photo booth.
-If you use an automated photo booth, make sure the picture meets the passport photo requirements (209 kB).
+If you use an automated photo booth, make sure the picture meets the passport photo requirements .
 The person must be easily recognisable in the photo.

 - The passport photo must measure 45 x 35 mm.